basnijholt/nijho.lt/content/post/terminal-ninja/index.md

 *   `g`: git - The git command itself.
 *   `gcb`: git checkout -b - Create a new branch and switch to it.
 *   `gc`: git commit --verbose - Create a new commit with a verbose message.
+*   `gc!`: git commit --verbose --amend - Amend the previous commit with a verbose message.
 *   `ga`: git add - Add file contents to the index.
 *   `gca`: git commit --verbose --all - Commit all changes with a verbose message.
+*   `gca!`: git commit --verbose --all --amend - Amend the previous commit with a verbose message.
+*   `gcp`: git cherry-pick - Apply the changes introduced by some existing commits.
 *   `gst`: git status - Show the working tree status.
 *   `gp`: git push - Update remote refs along with associated objects.
 *   `gmom`: git merge origin/$(git_main_branch) - Merge changes from the main branch.